matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

 **Internal hardware:** The components required to run the computer

 ## K
-**Kali Linux TM:** An open-source distribution of Linux that is widely used in the security industry **Kernel:** The component of the Linux OS that manages processes and memory.
+**Kali Linux TM:** An open-source distribution of Linux that is widely used in the security industry.
+It is a Debian-derived distribution, it contains many pre-installed tools for cybersecurity tasks, and it should be used on a virtual machine.
+**Kernel:** The component of the Linux OS that manages processes and memory.
 The kernel communicates with the hardware to execute the commands sent by the shell.
 The kernel uses drivers to enable applications to execute tasks.

 ## L